data-edu/data-science-in-education/_book/08-wt-gradebook.md

 gradebook <- ExcelGradeBook
 ```

 Your environment will now have two versions of the dataset.
 There is *ExcelGradeBook* which was the original dataset imported.
 There is also *gradebook* which is currently a copy of *ExcelGradeBook*.
 As you progress through this section, we will work primarily with the *gradebook* dataset.
 Additionally, while working onward in this section of the book, if you make a mistake and mess up the *gradebook* data frame and are not able to fix it, you can reset the data frame to return to the same state as the original *ExcelGradeBook* data frame by running `gradebook <- ExcelGradeBook` again.
-This will overwrite your messed up *gradebook* data frame with the originally imported *ExcelGradeBook* data frame.
+This will overwrite any errors in the *gradebook* data frame with the originally imported *ExcelGradeBook* data frame.
 Afterwards, just continue running code from this point in the text.

 ## Tidy Data

 This walkthrough uses an Excel data file because it is one that we are likely to encounter.
 Moreover, the messy state of this file mirrors what might be encountered in real life.
 The Excel file contains more than one sheet, has rows we don't need, and uses column names that have spaces between words.
 All these things make the data tough to work with.
 The data is **not** tidy.
 We can begin to overcome these challenges before importing the file into RStudio by deleting the unnecessary parts of the Excel file then saving it as a .csv file.
-However, if you clean the file outside of R, this means if you ever have to clean it up (say, if the dataset is accidentally deleted and you need to redownload it from the original source) you would have to do everything from the beginning.
-We recommend cleaning the original data in R so that you can recreate all the steps necessary for your analysis.
+However, if you clean the file outside of R, this means if you ever have to clean it up (say, if the dataset is accidentally deleted and you need to redownload it from the original source) you would have to do everything from the beginning, and may not recall exactly what you did in Excel prior to importing the data to R. We recommend cleaning the original data in R so that you can recreate all the steps necessary for your analysis.
 Also, the untidy Excel file provides realistic practice for tidying up the data programmatically using R itself.

 First, modify the column names of the *gradebook* data frame to remove any spaces and replace them with an underscore.
 Using spaces as column names in R can present difficulties later on when working with the data.

 Second, we want the column names of our data to be easy to use and understand.
 The original dataset has column names with uppercase letters and spaces.
-We can use the janitor package to quickly change them to a more useable format.
+We can use the `janitor` package to quickly change them to a more useable format.

 ```r